15 Best Podcast Hosting Sites of 2021 (Plus Free Options)

 2. Accept their terms and condition.

-4. How to Submit Your Podcast to Spotify
+4. How to Submit Your Podcast to Stitcher.

 Spotify is quickly becoming one of the largest podcast sites, boasting an impressive 191 million active listeners and 87 million paid subscribers.
 Their premium plan is $9.99/month and allows users to download music, listen ad-free, play any song with unlimited skips, and feature higher quality podcast audio.

-In the past, you could not easily get your podcast on Spotify within their website itself – you had to use your host and push your podcast to Spotify that way.
+In the past, you couldn’t get your podcast on Spotify within their website itself.
+Instead, you were forced to use your host and push your podcast to Spotify that way.
 However, that has changed.

-They just released their beta program Spotify for Podcasters where you can learn how to upload your podcast to Spotify and get started right away.
-All you have to do is login to your Spotify account (through Spotify or Facebook), submit your RSS feed and Spotify does the rest.
+They just released their beta program Spotify for Podcasters where you can learn how to upload your podcast and get started right away.
+All you have to do is log in to your account, submit your RSS feed and they do the rest.

 If you’d like to go the old fashioned route, this article will help you get your podcast on Spotify as your hosting provider.

 Podcast Hosting: 20 Steps to Start a Successful Podcast [Infographic]

 Please feel free to share and reuse this infographic – just please link to this article and cite me as the source. 🙂